wp-plugins/embed-bible-passages/readme.txt

 == Upgrade Notice ==

+= 1.0 =
+This version cleans up version contol issues in order to bring the plugin to version 1.0 status.

 = 0.71 =
 This version corrects committment of revision to repository in order to include new file created for version 0.7.